mimikm/Home-Power-Flow-Card/README.md

 Click any device on the card to open its Home Assistant "more info" dialog directly.

 ### 📱 Responsive
-The layout adapts down to mobile screen widths, scaling text, nodes and panels accordingly.
+The layout is designed for larger screens. (mobile screen support in roadmap).

 ---